Right now lead times may be slightly longer than usual

 To help keep the world within 1.5°C of warming to avoid the worst impacts of climate change, we need to work together, all of us, to make drastic reductions in carbon emissions.
 The goals set out in the Paris Agreement in short mean halving greenhouse gas (GHG) emissions this decade and achieving net zero emissions by 2050 - at the latest.
 This will require an enormous global effort to achieve and unfortunately, the world is not yet on track to do that.
 Therefore, those of us who can move faster need to do so.

-That is why we at Haglöfs have committed to an ambitious climate strategy to reduce our emissions by 50% over the next 10 years and reach net zero by 2030.
+That is why we at Haglöfs, in 2020, made an ambitious commitment to reduce our emissions by 50% and reach net zero by 2030.
 This can only be done by looking at every area of our business:

 And because we know this will take time to have an effect, we have committed to taking full responsibility for the remaining emissions and have been climate neutral since 2021 through the purchase of high quality certified carbon credits.